Gigaspaces/insightedge-training/Day2/6 Structured API and DataFrame/Lab-6.4 - DataFrame Operations and SQL Usage/README.md

-# Lab: DataFrame Exercise on Operations and SQL Usage
+# Lab 6.4 Exercise: DataFrame on Operations and SQL Usage

 # Instructions